rgilmour70/stackMaps/README.md

 IC Library uses the Library of Congress call number system.
 Libraries using other call number systems could still use a system like this, but would need to replace `sortLC_lib.js` with some other sorting algorithm.

 ## Primo-specific Notes ##
 When using this system with Primo, we need to delay the running of the code until the contents of the location tab loads.
-I do this by wrapping the using the small but effective [jquery.waituntilexists.js](https://gist.github.com/buu700/4200601) as follows:
+I do this by the using the small but effective [jquery.waituntilexists.js](https://gist.github.com/buu700/4200601) as follows:

     $('.EXLLocationInfo').waitUntilExists(function() {
         // all the JS here!